tueimage/gryds/README.md

 # Spatial transformations for augmentations in deep learning

-This package enables you to make fast spatial transformations for the purpose of data augmentation in deep learning.
+This library enables you to make fast spatial transformations for the purpose of data augmentation in deep learning.
 The supported spatial transformations are

 * `TranslationTransformtion`
 * `LinearTransformation`, supporting